enots227/kafkaCDC-simple-postgres-to-console/README.md

 At this point I have given all the information for setting up the Docker images and property fields.
 So I will go over how it starts up.

 1. Start Postgres
+    - Create the Postgres accounts table under the db_user database with two columns, id as an integer and name as a varchar(max).
+    - Insert some data within the table.
+    - See generate_data.psql
 1. Start ZooKeeper
 1. Start Broker 1 and Broker 2 (Kafka instances)
     - The following are set through the `kafka/kafka-start.sh` script modifying the `%KAFKA_INSTALL%/config/server.properties` file in their respective VMs.